 In short, cystic acne is a rare, serious form of acne.
 Unlike regular hormonal acne outbreaks, an outbreak of cystic acne usually involves large, inflamed lesions that can take far longer to clear up and disappear.

 Luckily, cystic acne isn’t immune to treatments.
 In fact, many of the same treatments that work for hormonal acne are also highly effective at eliminating cystic acne nodules and stopping new outbreaks from occurring.

 Worried your acne might be cystic?
 Below, we’ve covered everything you need to know about cystic acne, from the primary causes of cystic acne outbreaks to symptoms that differentiate an outbreak of cystic acne from regular hormonal acne.

 We’ve also listed the most effective treatments for cystic acne, from topical and oral retinoids to hormonal medication and more.

 Cystic acne is a severe form of acne that’s characterized by large, painful, red breakouts that occur beneath the surface of your skin.
 Because these cysts form deep below the surface of your skin, they don’t result in the typical pimples most people associate with acne.

 Compared to the whiteheads, blackheads and other lesions that develop during a hormonal acne outbreak, cystic acne has several differences.
 Cystic acne lesions are usually:

 Most of the time, outbreaks of cystic acne occur alongside hormonal fluctuations.
-Some people have more or less continuous cystic acne, with cysts affecting their facial skin almost non-stop throughout the year.
+Some people have more or less continuous cystic acne, with lesions affecting their skin throughout the year.

 Like most acne, cystic acne is most common in teenagers and people in their 20s, although it can affect all age groups.
 Most cystic acne outbreaks affect the face, however cystic acne can also develop on the shoulders, back, arms and chest.